calccrypto/Encryptions/README.txt

         Algorithms will expect eactly 1 block or b bits of data in 8 bit ASCII, where b is the block size of the algorithm in bits.
-If there are less than b bits, the algorithm might crash If there are more, only the first b bits will be operated on.
+If there are the wrong number of bits, the algorithm should crash.

         The keying algorithms will do the same, unless there are defined padding methods.